Andrew Chatfield (gridiron football)

-Andrew Chatfield (born October 29, 1998) is an American professional football defensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
+Andrew Chatfield Jr. (born October 29, 1998) is an American professional football defensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).

 College career

 Chatfield first played college football for the Florida Gators from 2018 to 2020.
 He played in 23 games where he recorded 19 tackles, five tackles for a loss, 2.5 sacks, and one pass knockdown.
 He then transferred to Oregon State University in 2021 to play for the Beavers where he played in 23 games, recording 48 tackles, 12 tackles for a loss, 10.5 sacks, two interceptions, three forced fumbles, and four pass knockdowns.